 And interests don't just mean that love of Pokemon!

-Allowing kids to be their authentic selves while digging in and developing the skills they need to master their learning objectives.
+It means allowing social butterflies to work collaboratively.
+Providing students with opportunities to manipulate real objects or create models.
+Allowing kids to be authentic while digging in and developing the skills they need to master their learning objectives.

 What this looks like in a math class